CSCI578FinalProject/ClusterVisualization/README.md

 https://github.com/zeit/next.js/issues/7929 current version of `next.js` may have out of memory issues while compiling files.
-If it doesn't work after trying advices provided in the issue, please contact us for a compiled version.
+If it doesn't work after trying advices provided in the issue, a pre-built version and sample data is provided in `build` branch.